kujalashivani/ev-analytics-dashboard/README.md

 - **React**: A front-end library for building interactive user interfaces.
 - **Node.js**: A JavaScript runtime for executing server-side code.

-## Deployed URL
-You can view the live application at the following URL:
-[EV Analytics Dashboard](https://evanalytics.netlify.app)  <!-- Replace with your actual Netlify URL -->

 ## Installation
 To run the application locally, follow these steps: